-One thing that doesn’t change is the amount of fun to be had.
+One thing that doesn’t change is the amount of fun to be had and all of it can be had on any budget.
 The only question is – what will you catch during your fishing adventure?
 A lot of it depends on the time and place.

 Catch of the Season

 Fishing is a year-round pastime in NMB, but each season brings its own prize-worthy catches.

 In the springtime, the water warms and becomes a hot spot for blue crabs.
 And sea trout and flounder, which start appearing around inlets and off beaches by late March.